ddnexus/pagy/docs/sandbox/console.md

 Allows you to interact with Pagy in an [irb](https://github.com/ruby/irb)/[pry](https://github.com/pry/pry) environment without an app, providing a pre-configured stubbed environment for you.

-You can use a few method to create a simple collection paginated with the `:offset` paginator or to set the parameters as needed.
+You can use a few methods to create a simple collection paginated with the `:offset` paginator or to set the parameters as needed.

 ```ruby Console
 require 'pagy/console'